avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

    * pk_STM32MP157F.pem
    * cert_STM32MP157F.crt

-**Do not rename the folder, it needs to keep the name “STM32MP157F-certificates.”**
+**Do not rename the folder, it needs to keep the name “STM32MP157F-certificates” in order to work properly.**

 ## Step 5: Gather Files and Set Up Software
 * Open a terminal window and run these commands in this order: